Lolirule/Entity_Information_Extraction/README.md

     ![image](https://github.com/user-attachments/assets/f4214b94-e377-4e0b-90c8-011f66c2a393)

 3. **Advanced Error Handling**

-   I have implemented advanced error handling mechanisms to manage failed API calls or extraction errors.
+    Advanced error handling mechanisms have been implemented to manage failed API calls or extraction errors.
 In case of an error, fallback mechanisms are triggered, and users are notified promptly to ensure smooth operation.